anebz/ctci/Introduction/chapter1.md

 * Bottleneck: part of the algorithm slowing down the overall runtime
   * one-time work that slows down runtime. if we have O(NlogN + N), it doesn't matter if we optimize the second part. the first part is the bottleneck.
   * a chunk of work done repeatedly, searching for example. maybe you can reduce it from O(N) to O(logN).
-    * for example we want to search for things in an unsorted array, we can a) sort it, or b) throw everything in the array into the hash table and look it up there (O(N)).
+    * for example, we want to search for things in an unsorted array, we can a) sort it, or b) throw everything in the array into the hash table and look it up there (O(N)).
 * Unnecessary work
   * break a loop when a solution is found
   * if we're looking for one value in an inner loop, derive it from the formula and check.
 1 if condition instead of another loop